Skip to content

 notIn(boolean condition, R column, Collection<?> value)

-// Sets the NOT IN condition for the specified field using varargs
+// Sets a NOT IN condition for the specified field using varargs

 notIn(R column, Object... values)